4 Incentives for Completing Training

 iStock-1059233826

-Trainers who focus on Customer Education understand that their audience consists of busy professionals who are on-the-go.
-Unlike mandatory compliance training where employees are captive at their desks, customer training is an optional, yet critical activity.
-Undergoing customer training will lead to faster product adoption and long-term success.
+Trainers who focus on customer and partner education understand that their audience consists of busy professionals who are on-the-go.
+Unlike mandatory compliance training where employees are captive at their desks, customer training is an optional, yet critical activity that leads to faster product adoption and long-term success.

 Social Certificates and Badges

-A learning management system (LMS) like Skilljar enables learners to share their achievements on social networks, specifically posting their certificates on their LinkedIn profiles.
+An LMS like Skilljar enables learners to share their achievements on social networks, specifically posting their certificates on their LinkedIn profiles.
 For extra credit, work with your marketing team to run a promotion with a prize for eligible certified users.
+Social certificates and badges are also effective for training channel partners, system integrators, and other third parties that benefit from being publicly and officially linked to your organization.

 Continuing Education Credit

-Offering industry-recognized credentials is a fantastic way to draw students to your organization, especially when students are required to meet a certain threshold of hours.
+Offering industry-recognized credentials is a fantastic way to draw students to your organization, especially when students are required to meet a certain threshold of hours anyway.
 Licensing bodies often have directories of accredited providers which can refer students to your site.
-An LMS like Skilljar can track the action time spent in the course as well as assessment scores for reporting and compliance purposes.
+An LMS like Skilljar can track the actual time spent in the course as well as assessment scores for reporting and compliance purposes.

 Rewards and Points